Tribals, Dikus and The Vision of a Golden Age history class 8 : Cbse board Class 8 History Chapter 4 : ncert solutions for class 8

 TRIBAL SOCIETY AND ECONOMY

-Tribals, also known as adivasis, were least affected in the initial years of British advent.
+Tribals, also known as Adivasis were least affected in the initial years of British advent.
 Many European and Indian authorities tried hard to bring them to the modern lifestyle.
-With the expansion of the East India Company's empire, the natural home of the tribal people was encroached upon by the intruders, shattering the tribal society, economy and resulting in widespread revolt.
+With the expansion of the East India Company's empire, the natural home of the tribal people was encroached upon by the intruders, shattering the tribal society, and economy and resulting in widespread revolt.

 Moneylenders, who were mostly Indians, were the chief agents through which the indigenous groups and tribals were brought within the influence and control of the colonial economy.

-Actually nothing was done to improve the conditions of the tribal people.
+Actually, nothing was done to improve the conditions of the tribal people.
 Even the introduction of some modern techniques into the lives of the tribals proved to be disastrous.
-The laying of roads and rail tracks, mining and construction further intervened in their life.
+The laying of roads and rail tracks, mining, and construction further intervened in their life.

-Also Read- how when and where history class 8 : Cbse board Class 8 History Chapter 1
+Also Read- how when and where history class 8: Cbse board Class 8 History Chapter 1

 Cultivation and Farming